SeverusSnape799/HP-da0326tu-OpenCore/README.md

 ## 🚫 Not Working

 - **WiFi**: Realtek 8723DE is not supported in macOS.
-Replace with a compatible Broadcom card (e.g., DW1560) or use a USB WiFi adapter.
+Replace with a compatible 1x1 A+E Key card if you can find (couldnt find any compatible cards that match the criteria myself) or use a USB WiFi adapter.
 - **HDMI**: No output, not functional at all.
 - Anything else?
 Let me know!